 As a registered member of SearchSoftwareQuality.com, you're entitled to a complimentary copy of one of the security testing recipes in "Web Security Testing Cookbook" written by Paco Hope and Ben Walther and published by O'Reilly.
-This recipe, "Uploading Malicious File Contents,"
+This recipe, "Uploading Malicious File Contents," explains how to test how your application handles files with malicious content.

 Among the tests you perform on web applications, security testing is perhaps the most important, yet it's often the most neglected.
 The recipes in the "Web Security Testing Cookbook" demonstrate how developers and testers can check for the most common web security issues, while conducting unit tests, regression tests, or exploratory tests.
 Unlike ad hoc security assessments, these recipes are repeatable, concise, and systematic-perfect for integrating into your regular test suite.